googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 ## 1989 Multiple Master

 Adobe demonstrates Multiple Masters.
 They interpolate from corner masters and do not encode the default.
+Multiple master instantiation is done at runtime instead of ahead of time.

 You have to define all the corners so you need 2^N masters.
 To keep things practical there is a hard coded limit of 4 axes / 16 masters.

-For context, Adobe apps are so widely used they essentially constitutie a platform.
+For context, Adobe apps are so widely used they essentially constitute a platform.
 This enables Adobe to invent and ship a format.

 _TODO: Who worked on them?
 Why?_

 ## The 90's, TrueType GX!

-Mike Reed, of Skia fame, looks at multiple master and has two key insights, effectively inventing variable fonts:

-1. We shouldn't _have_ to start at a corner, we should pick some point and encode deltas from it
+Mike Reed, of Skia fame, looks at multiple master and has a key insight, effectively inventing modern variable fonts: We shouldn't _have_ to start at a corner, we should pick some point and encode deltas from it.
+Like multiple master, TrueType GX fonts are instantiated at runtime.
-1. We should be able to instantiate at runtime instead of ahead of time

 It falls out of this approach that you can have lots of axes, the 4 axis limit is shattered!
 This is variable fonts as announced at ATypI 2016.
 We just took a 20-ish year break.